 Stay away from general or “summarized” content when you’re studying for the ACT.
-Look for sample questions that are specific.
+Look for ACT science practice tests that are specific.

 ACT Student provides their own sample ACT Science questions for you.

-2. Time yourself and note what problems take longer
+Tip no. 2: Time yourself and note what problems take longer.

 - Monitor your speed